richardbiely/gaia-ecs/README.md

 Both read and write operations are also accessible via views.
 Check [simple iteration](#simple-iteration) and [query iteration](#query-iteration) sections to see how.

 ### Component presence
 Whether or not a certain component is associated with an entity can be checked in two different ways.
-Either via an instance of a World object or by the means of Iterator which can be aquired when running queries.
+Either via an instance of a World object or by the means of ***Iterator*** which can be acquired when running queries.

 ```cpp
 // Check if entity e has Velocity (via world).